 Negotiated Discounts: To ease the shipping cost, companies sometime will work with a 3PL (third party logistics) provider.
 This can often save a company up to an additional 25% off a discounted rate, lower than the average LTL shipping rates when they have several shipments each week, month, or annually.
 This 3PL will have relationships with several carriers that give them this discount privilege because they will collectively through their own clients have those multiple shipments.

 Accessorials and Surcharges.
 Accessorial charges are for any extra services a carrier performs beyond dock to dock and business to business transportation.
 Those surcharges are for things like lift gates, residential areas or locations with limited access such as churches, jails, prisons, schools or storage units.
 Inside delivery will also be a surcharge.
 Some carriers may charge more for LTL pallet rates Fuel surcharges are already factored into the rate quotes.

-When it comes to freight costs to ship LTL varies on many different factors, one price does not fit all.
+There are a variety of factors that will affect the final cost of shipping your LTL freight.
 All the factors that we have covered earlier in this article can affect the quote you get from any carrier.
+The most important factors are the weight, size, and distance of the shipment.
+Other factors that may impact the cost include the type of freight, whether it is an enclosed or open trailer, and whether you need a lift gate.
 And as we mentioned, every carrier has their own base rate – that is the rate they start with, they all have an absolute minimum charge.